markhowellsmead/mhm-extend-postdata/README.md

 # Extend post data
-Automatically extends Post and Page data with an array containing all of the extra meta data pertinent to the $post object.
+WordPress plugin.
+Automatically extends Post and Page data with an array containing all of the extra meta data pertinent to the `$post` object.

 ## Usage
 Install the plugin.
 The plugin hooks into `the_post()` and adds all post meta data to `$post->metadata`.